sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems

 - **Basil:**
   - *What did you do yesterday?
-I added a footer to match formatting of the title and inform users of intellectual property rights*
+I began using JS to compile a single page app with the pre-configured navbar pages*
   - *What are you planning to do today?
-I plan to re-learn how to link pages*
+I plan to complete writing the code for the single page app and fixed bugs*
   - *Any problems?
-No problems today.*
+No problems*

 - **Ian:**
   - *What did you do yesterday?
 I created the Trello board tasks that will be completed over the sprint*